Family of Shaheen Bagh shooter Kapil Baisala refutes claim

 Deputy Commissioner of Police (Crime Branch) Rajesh Deo said that Baisala and his father joined the AAP in early 2019.
 Baisala's family, however, refuted the police's claim.

 Kapil Baisala's uncle Fatesh Singh told PTI, "I have no idea where these photographs are circulating from.
 My nephew Kapil had no association with any political party nor does any other member from the family.
 My brother, Gaje Singh, (Baisala's father) fought assembly elections in 2008 on a Bahujan Samaj Party ticket and lost.
-After that no one from our family had any links with any political party."
+After that, no one from our family had any links with any political party."

 Singh added that Baisala also doesn't have friends associated with the AAP or any other political party.
 Gaje had also contested the 2012 civic body polls from the BSP, the police said.